 What is a creative CV?

-As the name suggests this type of CV puts a creative spin on the traditional CV format.
-Designed to highlight your creative ability they are usually used to apply for jobs that focus on art, design, VFX and technology.
+As the name suggests a creative CV is a CV that puts an imaginative spin on the traditional CV format.
+Designed to highlight your creative ability, they are usually used to apply for jobs that focus on art, design, VFX and technology.
 For example:

 - concept artist